 - Great for meal prep!

 Any excuse to make bacon, right?
 My favorite place in the Twin Cities to buy my bacon is at the Farmer’s Market.
-Nothing better than supporting local farmers and knowing where you meat comes from!
-If you’re not a fan of bacon, feel free to add in breakfast sausage or no meat all all.
+Nothing better than supporting local farmers and knowing where your meat comes from!
+If you’re not a fan of bacon, feel free to add in breakfast sausage or skip the meat altogether.

 Freezer Breakfast Burritos – FlatOut

 - Prep Time: 5 mins

 - Total Time: 15 minutes

 - Place EVOO and minced garlic in a medium sauce-pan.
 Turn to medium-high heat and cook until oil is heated.
 In a large bowl, whisk 8 eggs and a splash of milk.
 Set Aside.